-How does a soft, organic, squishy organism turn into a fossil that can survive earthquakes, rising mountains, closing oceans, and colliding continents for millions billions of years?
-Just what are the chances of some organisms becoming a fossil?
+How does a soft, organic, squishy organism turn into a fossil that can survive earthquakes, rising mountains, closing oceans, and colliding continents for millions of years?
+What are the chances of some organisms becoming a fossil?

 Formation of Fossils

-To be honest, the chances of anything becoming a fossil are pretty slim.
+To be honest, the chances of anything becoming a fossil are slim.
 The fact that we have fossils at all speaks to the sheer numbers of individuals and species that have existed through time.
-With their countless billions, it would only take a tiny fraction of them, though, to fossilize to leave us with a substantial record in the rocks.
+With their countless billions, it would only take a tiny fraction of them to fossilize and to leave us with a substantial record in the rocks.

 As being buried in sediments is probably your best bet for becoming a fossil, it follows that organisms that live in aquatic environments like lakes and rivers will have a greater chance of becoming a fossil.
 It also follows that, on the whole, aquatic creatures that live in the oceans and other water bodies that are receiving vast quantities of sediment via rivers and streams will have a greater preservation potential than terrestrial, land-based organisms.